Wellbeing of Women: Events

 Wellbeing of Women runs a series of Literary Lunches at Fortnum & Mason, which feature a prominent author in conversation with Eve Pollard OBE or Baroness Jenkin of Kennington.
 Previous authors have included PD James, Barbara Taylor Bradford, Penny Vincenzi, Julian Fellowes and Ffion Hague.

 They also run a series called 'An Audience with...' at Fortnum and Mason.

 On 12 October 2011, the Right Reverend Vincent Nichols gave the first annual Sir George Pinker Memorial Address.

 In 2020, Jennifer Saunders gave her first ever BBC Radio 4 appeal for the charity.

 Campaigns

-In 2021, Royal Patron The Countess of Wessex co-hosted a roundtable event with business leaders, celebrities and women, to launch the charity's first campaign: The Menopause Workplace Pledge.
+In 2021, Royal Patron the Countess of Wessex co-hosted a roundtable event with business leaders, celebrities and women, to launch the charity's first campaign: The Menopause Workplace Pledge.
 Over 1700 organisations, including the BBC, AstraZeneca, Royal Mail, and Tesco have signed the pledge and committed to supporting colleagues through the menopause.
-In 2022, Mr Speaker Sir Lindsay Hoyle signed the pledge, committing to make the House of Commons "menopause friendly" for staff.
+In 2022, Speaker of the House of Commons Sir Lindsay Hoyle signed the pledge, committing to make the House of Commons "menopause friendly" for staff.

 In 2022, the charity launched a new campaign, called Let's #ChatMenopause, featuring films of women talking about their menopause experiences, including Carolyn Harris MP, Penny Lancaster, Zoe Hardman, Dr Nighat Arif, Michelle Griffith Robinson and women from the Armed Forces.